 Prolific try-scorer Ashton, who won the last of his 39 England caps in New Zealand more than 18 months ago, has been widely backed to make the starting line-up for new coach Eddie Jones’ first game in charge.

-But Ashton has been banned from playing until March 28 following an independent disciplinary hearing in London yesterday.
+But Ashton has been banned from playing until March 28 following an independent disciplinary hearing in London on Wednesday.